PaNOSC-ViNYL/ase/doc/development/writing_documentation_ase.rst

 ==================

 When building the documentation, a number of png-files are generated_.
-For that to work, you need the following installed:
+For that to work, you *may* need the following installed:

 * scipy
 * matplotlib
-* epydoc
 * povray (optional)
 * dvipng
 * pdflatex